European Union: The CSDDD's obligation on climate change: a game changer for multinational companies

 The Climate Transition Plan must be updated every 12 months and contain a description of the progress the company has made towards achieving its targets.

-Second, having designed and adopted their Climate Transition Plan, companies are required to “put [them] into effect”.
+Having designed and adopted their Climate Transition Plan, companies are required to “put [them] into effect”.

 Recital 50 is clear that this should “be understood as an obligation of means and not of results” and that “[w]hile companies should strive to achieve the GHG emission reduction targets contained in their plans, specific circumstances may lead to companies not being able to reach these targets, where this is no longer reasonable”.
-It is clear that, where a company fails to achieve the targets sets in its Climate Transition Plan, the question of whether it has actually ‘made its best efforts’ in compliance with its obligation of means will be a subject of scrutiny and debate.
+It is clear that, where a company fails to achieve the targets set out in its Climate Transition Plan, the question of whether it has actually ‘made its best efforts’ in compliance with its obligation of means will be a subject of scrutiny and debate.
 The precise standard that will apply in such cases, however, remains to be established.

-Upcoming Guidance on Climate Transition Plan
+Upcoming Guidance on Climate Transition Plans

 To support companies with their Climate Transition Plans, the European Commission – in consultation with Member States and other relevant stakeholders – is tasked with issuing practical guidance on those plans.
-Such guidance must be made available 36 months after the entry into force of the CS3D, i.e., likely in 2027.
+Such guidance must be made available 36 months after the entry into force of the CSDDD, i.e., likely in 2027.

 In preparing its guidance, it is reasonable to expect that the European Commission will assess current market practice, taking into account, among others, how companies have designed their existing plans until now by relying on voluntary sustainability standards and frameworks.
 In this regard two recent developments are noteworthy.

 • First, the EFRAG – the organization advising the European Commission in the adoption and implementation of the CSRD – has communicated that it is currently drafting implementation guidance on the Climate Transition Plans to be disclosed thereunder.
-Given that companies reporting a Climate Transition Plan in accordance with the CSRD are deemed to have complied with the CS3D’s adoption obligation, the EFRAG’s guidance may well influence the European Commission in drafting the CS3D-specific guidance.
+Given that companies reporting a Climate Transition Plan in accordance with the CSRD are deemed to have complied with the CSDDD’s adoption obligation, the EFRAG’s guidance may well influence the European Commission in drafting the CSDDD-specific guidance.

 • Second, it remains to be seen what will be the treatment of carbon offsets in those plans and guidance.
 Indeed, recent attempts to extend the use of carbon offsets by the Science Based Targets initiative (SBTi) have caused significant controversy within the SBTi’s Board of Trustees.
 Since SBTi is one of the key voluntary frameworks for the design of climate transition plans, this debate on the use of carbon offsets within such plans should be closely monitored.

-One of the most critical points of interaction between these CS3D requirements for Climate Transition Plans and other EU legislation is likely to arise with respect to Directive (EU) 2024/825 on “empowering consumers for the green transition” ("ECGT Directive").
+One of the most critical points of interaction between the CSDDD requirements for Climate Transition Plans and other EU legislation is likely to arise with respect to Directive (EU) 2024/825 on “empowering consumers for the green transition” ("ECGT Directive").
 This Directive, which entered into force on 26 March 2024, introduces significant changes to the Unfair Commercial Practices Directive (2005/29/EC) that will apply from 27 September 2026 to any company engaged in business-to-consumer commercial practices.

 In particular, under the ECGT Directive, a commercial practice will be considered misleading if it involves a claim made about future environmental performance (e.g., ‘climate neutral by 2050’) without clear, objective, publicly available and verifiable commitments.
-Any company that is subject to both CS3D and the ECGT Directive will need to ensure that all claims made in its Climate Transition Plan concerning the company’s future climate performance constitute clear and objective commitments.
+Any company that is subject to both the CSDDD and the ECGT Directive will need to ensure that all claims made in its Climate Transition Plan concerning the company’s future climate performance constitute clear and objective commitments.
 The ECGT Directive requires that these commitments are set out in a detailed and realistic implementation plan, with measurable and time-bound targets and other relevant elements necessary to support the plan’s implementation (such as sufficient allocation of resources).
 Notably, the plan must be regularly verified by an independent third-party expert whose findings are made available to consumers.

 Enforcement and compliance